gcmoony/pythonRepo/README.md

 # pythonRepo
-A repository dediccated to working with Python related programs.
+A repository dedicated to working with an assortment of Python related programs.

 | Projects | Description | Status |
 | :---: | :---: | :---: |